SPIN-D Flexible Funding Scheme

 How Flexible Funding works:

-The SPIN-D network prioritises community-driven initiatives and research to deepen the understanding of dementia risk factors and enhance the lives of those affected by the condition.
-Importantly, these efforts should meaningfully involve individuals with relevant lived experience.
 Projects should include relevant involvement of charities, industry or government, and should demonstrate public and patient involvement and engagement through the proposed project.
 When designing their project plans, applicants should consider equity, diversity and inclusion, including how to include under-represented groups, such as minority ethnic groups and rural and coastal communities.

 Funding will be awarded following a competitive process.
-Those projects supported in summer 2025 will be expected to start by 1st October 2025, once a funding agreement is completed.
-Projects then have until the end of September 2026 to complete the work.
+Those projects supported in summer 2026 will be expected to start by 1st October 2026, once a funding agreement is completed.
+Projects then have until the end of September 2027 to complete the work.
 Information about the supported projects will be published on the SPIN-D website (see Awardees) and we will work with all recipients to embed the work that they are doing within the network.

 Webinar, SPIN-D Network + Flexible Fund – Information + Q&A: